krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 soon see.

-### The Presence Invariant and Rate Conservation Laws
+### The presence invariant and rate conservation laws

 This is our main point of departure in the presence calculus: we treat equilibrium not as a precondition for Little’s Law, but as a special case of a